American Railway Union: Transition to a political party

 By July 7, Debs and ten other ARU leaders were arrested and later tried and convicted for conspiracy to halt the free flow of mail.
 The strike was finally crushed while the board and president spent six months in prison in Woodstock, Illinois.
 Pullman reopened with all labor union leaders sacked.

 During Debs' time in jail, he spent much of his time reading socialist texts like that of Edward Bellamy.
 Karl Marx's book Capital: A Critique of Political Economy was brought to Debs by Victor L. Berger and had a particularly deep impact on Debs.
 After Debs got out of jail, he merged the ARU with the Brotherhood of the Co-operative Commonwealth to form the Social Democracy of America (SDA).
-In 1900, Elliott ran for Congressman in Montana and Debs ran for President heading the SDA ticket.
+In 1900, Martin J. Elliott ran for Congressman in Montana and Debs ran for President heading the SDA ticket.
 Elliott was later elected to the Montana Legislature while Debs ran unsuccessfully four more times for the presidency as a socialist.